openwdl/wdl/SPEC.md

 A hidden type is one that may only be instantiated by the execution engine, and cannot be used in a declaration within a WDL file.

-A scoped type is one that is only be defined by the execution engine within a specific scope.
+A scoped type is one that can only be defined by the execution engine within a specific scope.
 A scoped type may also be hidden.

 The following sections enumerate the hidden and scoped types that are available in the current version of WDL.
 In WDL 2.0, `Object` will also become a hidden type.